A summer tradition! We'll introduce you to some delicious recipes while unraveling the history of somen noodles!

 Various ways to eat

-The most common way to eat is chilled somen noodles.
-Wash the boiled somen noodles thoroughly in cold water to remove any slimy skin.
-Somen noodles that have been chilled in ice water are soaked in noodle soup.
-Condiments include chopped green onions, grated ginger, sesame seeds, and myoga.
-Add garnish with eggs, tomatoes, shrimp, etc. to create a rich colour and stimulating appetite.
+The most common way to eat somen is chilled.
+Boiled somen noodles are thoroughly rinsed in cold water to remove any slime.
+The noodles are then cooled in ice water and dipped in mentsuyu (men-tsuyu soup).
+Condiments such as chopped green onions, grated ginger, sesame seeds, and myoga (Japanese ginger) go well with somen noodles.
+Garnishes such as shredded egg, tomatoes, and shrimp add a colorful touch and stimulate the appetite

-Suisenji Nori Somen, which is made with Suisenji Nori, a Kumamoto specialty, is characterized by its unique flavor and chewy texture.
-Somen noodles are also beautiful to look at, making a great gift.
+"Suizenji Nori Somen" is made with Suizenji nori, a specialty of Kumamoto, and is characterized by its unique flavor and chewy texture.
+Beautiful looking somen noodles also make a great gift

 To enjoy somen noodles even more

-Somen noodles can be enjoyed in combination with a variety of ingredients due to their simplicity.
-It's also fun to incorporate seasonal vegetables and seafood, or make your own original soup to create your own somen recipes.
-By learning about the history and culture of somen noodles, you should be able to feel the deliciousness even more.
+Because of its simplicity, somen noodles can be enjoyed in combination with a variety of ingredients.
+It's fun to create your own somen recipe by incorporating seasonal vegetables and seafood, or by making your own original soup.
+Learning about the history and culture of somen noodles will help you appreciate their deliciousness even more

 Member Login